degu-io/fitbit-api-demo/README.md

 # FitBit API Demo

-An annoted demo of how to access the FitBit OAuth 2.1 library using Node.js, Redis and Express.js
+An annotated demo of how to access the FitBit OAuth 2.1 library using Node.js, Redis and Express.js

 In this demo we will: